 Best Buy (BBY) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the consumer electronics retailer had lost 6.91% over the past month, outpacing the Retail-Wholesale sector's loss of 16.38% and the S&P 500's loss of 10.51% in that time.
+Prior to today's trading, shares of the consumer electronics retailer had lost 21.7% over the past month.
+This has lagged the Retail-Wholesale sector's loss of 21.24% and the S&P 500's loss of 12.5% in that time.

-Investors will be hoping for strength from Best Buy as it approaches its next earnings release, which is expected to be May 24, 2022.
-On that day, Best Buy is projected to report earnings of $1.56 per share, which would represent a year-over-year decline of 30.04%.
-Our most recent consensus estimate is calling for quarterly revenue of $10.34 billion, down 11.16% from the year-ago period.
+Best Buy will be looking to display strength as it nears its next earnings release, which is expected to be May 24, 2022.
+On that day, Best Buy is projected to report earnings of $1.60 per share, which would represent a year-over-year decline of 28.25%.
+Our most recent consensus estimate is calling for quarterly revenue of $10.43 billion, down 10.39% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Best Buy.
+Investors might also notice recent changes to analyst estimates for Best Buy.
 Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.27% lower.
-Best Buy is holding a Zacks Rank of #4 (Sell) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.29% lower.
+Best Buy currently has a Zacks Rank of #4 (Sell).

-Digging into valuation, Best Buy currently has a Forward P/E ratio of 9.76.
-For comparison, its industry has an average Forward P/E of 9.23, which means Best Buy is trading at a premium to the group.
+Valuation is also important, so investors should note that Best Buy has a Forward P/E ratio of 8.2 right now.
+For comparison, its industry has an average Forward P/E of 7.98, which means Best Buy is trading at a premium to the group.

-Investors should also note that BBY has a PEG ratio of 1.03 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Retail - Consumer Electronics stocks are, on average, holding a PEG ratio of 0.71 based on yesterday's closing prices.
+It is also worth noting that BBY currently has a PEG ratio of 0.86.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Retail - Consumer Electronics industry currently had an average PEG ratio of 0.6 as of yesterday's close.

 The Retail - Consumer Electronics industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 249, putting it in the bottom 2% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 234, which puts it in the bottom 8% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.